Dr. Alex Stone, DPT, CSCS

 So, what about the TheraCup?

-However, it’s not just the heat and the suction; they have added vibrations for a soothing effect or to enhance tension release within the tissues.
+However, it’s not just the heat and the suction; they have added vibrations for soothing massages or to enhance tissue tension release.

 Therabody TheraCup Review